 According to a recent Gallup poll, 33 percent of Americans wish they could move out of state.
 Whether you are a recent college grad or a midcareer professional, pulling up roots and moving to a new state comes with its share of headaches.
 Is it better to hire a mover or rent a truck?
 How will you insure your belongings during transit?
 What expenses will your new employer cover?
 Before you break out the boxes and shipping tape, consider these 10 ways to simplify the moving process.

 Make a Budget and Start Saving

 Your budget planning shouldn’t stop when you get to your destination.
 Cost of living varies from region to region, and your current salary might not afford you the same luxuries after the move.
 Use a cost of living calculator to determine how far your current salary will take you in specific cities across the country to see if moving out of state is a smart fiscal idea.

 Check What Your Employer Will Cover

 Some companies cover relocation costs, but it is important to know exactly what that entails.
-Your employer may reimburse items such as shipping and packing services, transportation, and travel expenses associated with searching for your new home—if you are moving specifically for the job.
-Negotiate during the hiring process and ask whether your employer will cover other costs such as lease cancellation fees, realtor assistance, temporary housing, and storage.
+Your employer may reimburse items such as shipping services, packing services, transportation and travel expenses associated with searching for your new home — if you are moving specifically for the job.
+Negotiate during the hiring process and ask whether your employer will cover other costs such as lease cancellation fees, realtor assistance, temporary housing and storage.

 Decide What You’re Moving

 Is it really cost-effective to move a decade-old, 100-pound couch and an outdated TV?
-Take stock of everything you own—especially bulky furniture and electronics—and calculate if it would make more sense to sell the items before you move and reinvest your earnings in replacements once you get to your destination.
-Don’t forget to factor in what you might save in time, money, and energy by not hauling these heavy items.
-If you can’t afford brand-new furniture, consider hunting down preowned items on websites such as Craigslist, and use your moving truck to transport your new finds.
+Take stock of everything you own — especially bulky furniture and electronics — and calculate if it would make more sense to sell the items before you move and reinvest your earnings in replacements once you get to your destination.
+Don’t forget to factor in what you might save in time, money and energy by not hauling these heavy items.
+If you can’t afford brand new furniture, consider hunting down preowned items on free online message boards.
+Use your moving truck to transport your new finds.

 Plan for Partial-Year State Taxes

 While you are deducting expenses on your federal tax return at tax time, keep in mind that you may have to file two separate state tax returns when you move out of state.
-If you earned income in two different states during the fiscal year—unless you are moving to or from a state that does not collect individual income taxes, such as Texas, Nevada, or Washington —you will need to file a return in each state to cover the time you lived there.
+If you earned income in two different states during the fiscal year — unless you are moving to or from a state that does not collect individual income taxes, such as Texas, Nevada or Washington — you will need to file a return in each state to cover the time you lived there.

-The three most popular ways to transport belongings across state lines are via professional movers, truck rental companies such as U-Haul, and container services such as PODS, which provide self-storage containers that you fill and the company transports.
+The three most popular ways to transport belongings across state lines are professional movers, truck rental companies and container services that provide and transport self-storage containers that you fill yourself.
 Although each service has its own perks, prices can vary drastically:

-If you opt for full service, the movers will pack, load, ship, and unpack all of your belongings, so the only thing left for you to do is to tell them where to park the couch.
-But many people choose to do the packing themselves to save money and ensure proper handling.
+If you opt for full service, the movers will pack, load, ship and unpack all of your belongings, so the only thing left for you to do is to tell them where to park the couch.
+Many people choose to do the packing themselves to save money and ensure proper handling.

-Moving truck rental is not for everyone.
+Renting a moving truck is not for everyone.
 You have to be comfortable driving a large vehicle without a rearview mirror (using side mirrors instead), and you need to be aware of the added length and width of the vehicle when changing lanes and maneuvering through narrow streets.
 Most truck rental companies do not offer any training on how to drive a large truck, so first-timers may need time to adjust.
-Typically the only requirements for renting a moving truck are that the driver be 25 years or older and have a valid driver’s license.
+Typically, the only requirements for renting a moving truck are that the driver be 25 years of age or older and have a valid driver’s license.

-Do your due diligence before signing a contract with a moving, truck rental, or shipping company.
+Do your due diligence before signing a contract with a moving, truck rental or shipping company.
 Obtain at least three shipping cost estimates from different companies in order to ensure the best deal.
-User-review sites such as Angie’s List can help you find the most reliable companies.
+User-review sites can help you find the most reliable companies.
 You might also ask friends and family on social media for recommendations.

 Anything can happen when all of your worldly possessions are packed into one space, speeding down the highway.
 Although moving companies provide insurance options to protect your belongings, it is important to understand the nuances of each package.
 The U.S. Department of Transportation outlines typical moving insurance options on its website.